 Advanced standing is a means by which students can satisfy graduation requirements by applying transfer work and credits from placement examination.
-When granted, students are given an equivalency for the advanced standing work, meaning that it is deemed equivalent to a specified Wake Tech course.
+When it is determined that work from another college is equivalent to a Wake Tech course(s), students are given an equivalency for the advanced standing work, meaning that it is deemed equivalent to a specified Wake Tech course.
 However, no academic credit is awarded, and thus the equivalency will not count toward the student's grade point average.

 Equivalencies will be noted on the official transcript as transferred equivalencies or non-course equivalencies.
 Equivalencies will be taken into consideration for program completion at Wake Tech only.
 Acceptance of advanced standing work at one college does not necessarily mean that acceptance will be given at every college.
-Students are encourage to review the advanced standing policies at any college for which they may be considering to transfer or enroll.
+Students are encouraged to review the advanced standing policies at any college for which they may be considering to transfer or enroll.